 If you are not approved for testing accommodations, please see our Get Started with the DRC page for more information.

-Using the new G-ATR portal
+Using the G-ATR portal

-The Gator-Accommodated Test Request (G-ATR) portal is our new testing portal designed to assist you in submitting your Accommodated Test Request (ATR) and reserving a space at the Disability Resource Center for your upcoming exams.
+The Gator-Accommodated Test Request (G-ATR) portal is designed to assist you in submitting your Accommodated Test Request (ATR) and reserving a space at the Disability Resource Center for your upcoming exams.
 This process begins with you submitting your accommodation letter to your instructor and informing them that you would like to take your exams at the DRC.
 If there are no instructions regarding the exam submitted into the portal by your instructor, you will not be able to submit your request to reserve a space in the testing office.

 When using G-ATR, you can: